toni1991/QtMqtt/README.md

     make
     make install

-Caution: The installation with 'make install' is only tested under GNU/Linux and may not work on other OS/target!
+Caution: The installation with 'make install' is not fully tested but should work!

 Under windows it's neccessary to copy the compiled files listed below to the directory ".../Qt/...qml/QmlQmqtt".
  - libQmlQmqtt.a